slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ## On shame

 <!--
+-- x\@incharmuese] * what you delete is  who you are -- x\@islam_hasanov] * Realize how much society doesn’t care about you and start doing something about your life the same day.
+-- x\@lovandfear] * My therapist told me: "When trauma gets triggered you don’t act your age, you act the age the wound was created.”
+-- x\@thedimitri] * Social shame is basically society’s immune system.
+A behavior appears that people find repulsive → it gets mocked and stigmatized → the signal spreads that doing it lowers your status → the behavior stays marginal.
+Those who persist mark themselves as the outgroup.

-- Normalize this.
++ Normalize this.
 Normalize that.
 How about you feel shame for once?
 -->

 > *"Shame corrodes the very part of us that believes we are capable of change."